jtrudell/NCAA-Basketball-Scraper/README.md

 # NCAA-Basketball-Scraper
-Scrapes NCCA Men's Basketball Division I RPI rankings from http://www.ncaa.com/rankings/basketball-men/d1/ncaa-mens-basketball-rpi
+Scrapes NCCA Men's Basketball Division I standings from http://www.ncaa.com/standings/basketball-men/d1

 # ncaa_scrape

-As of January 2016, ncaa_scrape lets you scrape RPI rankings for Division I Men's college basketball from the NCAA website.
+As of November 2016, ncaa_scrape lets you scrape team names and team wins from the NCAA standings webiste for Division I Men's college basketball.
 This gem uses nokogiri to scrape data from ncaa.com; if the NCAA website changes, this gem may fail.

 ## Installation